unrealxinfinity/LDTS/src/main/Docs/README.md

 ## Implemented Features

-**Menus** - The Main Menu has three options: Level Select, Level Editor and Quit.
+- **Menus** - The Main Menu has three options: Level Select, Level Editor and Quit.
 The Level Select Menu has the Select option, as well as the Start and Quit.
-Level Editor goes directly to the editor itself.
+Level Editor goes directly to the editor itself;
-**Buttons** - Functional and interactive buttons.
+- **Buttons** - Functional and interactive buttons;
-**Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state.
+- **Keyboard control** - The keyboard inputs are received through the respective events and interpreted according to the current game state;
-**Player control** - The player may move with the keyboard control.
+- **Player control** - The player may move with the keyboard control;
-**Collisions detection** - Collisions between different objects are verified.
-(Ex: Player, Walls, Boulders).
+- **Collisions detection** - Collisions between different objects are verified.
+(Ex: Player, Walls, Boulders);

 ## Planned Features